 18-20 May 2013

 EWWC themes are the central focus for this year’s Etonnants Voyageurs festival, after having been highlighted at Etonnants Voyageurs, Brazzaville (Congo) this past February.
-Keynote speakers include Boualem Sansal (Censorship Today); Atiq Rahimi (Should Literature Be Political?); Velibor Colic (A National Literature); Hubert Haddad (Style vs Content); and Michel Le Bris (The Future of the Novel).
+Keynote speakers included Boualem Sansal (Censorship Today); Velibor Colic (A National Literature); Hubert Haddad (Style vs Content); and Michel Le Bris (The Future of the Novel).

-Participants for the various events include: Björn Larsson, Jean Rouaud, Patrick Rambaud, Percival Everett, Vassilis Alexakis, Léonora Miano, Maryse Condé, Serge Bramly, Mathias Enard, Paolo Rumiz, Dimitris Stefanakis, David Vann, Nick Stone, Yahia Belaskri, Niq Mhlongo, Damon Galgut, Arnaldur Indridason, Justin Cronin, Gaspard-Marie Janvier, Kgebetli Moele, Murray Bail, Patrick Deville, Kenneth White, Yanick Lahens, Helonla Habi, Azouz Begag, Yann Queffelec, Ben Fountain, Scholastique Mukasonga, Jean-Marie Blas de Roblès, Jean-Paul Kauffmann, Kim Thuy, Sefi Atta, John Connolly, Diana Evans, Holly Goddard Jones, Kopano Matlwa, Gaspard-Marie Janvier, Pinar Selek, Clément Caliari, Ariane Dreyfus, Olivier Weber, Lyonel Trouillot, Alain Mabanckou, Sami Tchak, Helon Habila, Insa Sane, Janis Otsiemi, Henry Kenol, Ian MacDonald, Geneviève Damas, Elliot Perlman, Gilles Lapouge, Patrick Rambaud, Gary Victor, Henri Lopes, Mbarek Beyrouk, Sorj Chalandon, Serge Bramly, Didier Decoin, Anne Nivat, Paolo Rumiz, Pete Fromm, Maylis De Kerangal, Yahia Belaskri, Jean Teule, Noo Saro-Wiwa, Mark Behr, Deon Meyer, Hakan Günday, Bernard Chambaz, Ayerdhal, Jonas T. Bengtsson, Jérôme Ferrari, Uwem Akpan, Tobie Nathan, Bruce Clarke.
+Participants for the various events include: Björn Larsson, Jean Rouaud, Percival Everett, Vassilis Alexakis, Léonora Miano, Maryse Condé, Serge Bramly, Mathias Enard, Paolo Rumiz, Dimitris Stefanakis, David Vann, Nick Stone, Yahia Belaskri, Niq Mhlongo, Damon Galgut, Arnaldur Indridason, Justin Cronin, Gaspard-Marie Janvier, Kgebetli Moele, Murray Bail, Patrick Deville, Kenneth White, Yanick Lahens, Azouz Begag, Yann Queffelec, Ben Fountain, Scholastique Mukasonga, Jean-Marie Blas de Roblès, Jean-Paul Kauffmann, Kim Thuy, Sefi Atta, John Connolly, Diana Evans, Holly Goddard Jones, Kopano Matlwa, Pinar Selek, Clément Caliari, Ariane Dreyfus, Olivier Weber, Lyonel Trouillot, Alain Mabanckou, Sami Tchak, Helon Habila, Insa Sane, Janis Otsiemi, Henry Kenol, Ian MacDonald, Geneviève Damas, Elliot Perlman, Gilles Lapouge, Patrick Rambaud, Gary Victor, Henri Lopes, Mbarek Beyrouk, Sorj Chalandon, Serge Bramly, Didier Decoin, Anne Nivat, Pete Fromm, Maylis De Kerangal, Jean Teule, Noo Saro-Wiwa, Mark Behr, Deon Meyer, Hakan Günday, Bernard Chambaz, Ayerdhal, Jonas T. Bengtsson, Jérôme Ferrari, Uwem Akpan, Tobie Nathan, Bruce Clarke.

 Portugal